RTS2/rts2/scripts/rts2saf/sphinx/real-configuration.rst

  FOCUSER_ABSOLUTE_LOWER_LIMIT = 100
  FOCUSER_ABSOLUTE_UPPER_LIMIT = 2000

-If he focuser can travel between e.g. between -500 to 5000 tick the above entries limit it to 100, 2000.
+If the focuser can travel between e.g. between -500 to 5000 tick the above entries limit it to 100, 2000.

 .. code-block:: bash